kyrstke/nodejs-phone-shop/README.md

 # Node.js Phone Shop

 A simple phone shop made with Node.js, Express.js, JSX and Bootstrap.
-The app uses sessions to store the cart.
-The app is deployed on Heroku and uses MongoDB Atlas as a database.
+The app uses MongoDB Atlas as a database and sessions to store the cart.

 ## Appearance